GreatApe42069/dogechat-android/docs/BRING_THE_NOISE.md

 ## Overview

-dogeChat implements the Noise Protocol Framework for end-to-end encryption, providing forward secrecy, identity hiding, and cryptographic authentication.
-This document details our Swift implementation and its integration with dogeChat's decentralized mesh network.
+dogechat implements the Noise Protocol Framework for end-to-end encryption, providing forward secrecy, identity hiding, and cryptographic authentication.
+This document details our Swift implementation and its integration with dogechat's decentralized mesh network.

 ## The Noise Protocol Framework